odu-cs725-infovis/public/spr22/agenda.md

   * My Intro to InfoVis lectures from CS 432/532 in the Media Gallery ([slides](https://docs.google.com/presentation/d/1dnKwKgOAWQ37QzHXxbbIZ-J4R8KYFO4Ss12VFkit-wA/edit?usp=sharing))
     * CS 432/532 - Mod 03, p1 - InfoVis Principles (12:15)
     * CS 432/532 - Mod 03, p2 - Visualization Idioms (12:39)
-* Post at least one question in the [Vis Overview Forum](https://www.blackboard.odu.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_394424_1&nav=discussion_board_entry&conf_id=_457380_1&forum_id=_517326_1) in Blackboard.
+* Create a new thread with at least one question in the [Vis Overview Forum](https://www.blackboard.odu.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_394424_1&nav=discussion_board_entry&conf_id=_457380_1&forum_id=_517326_1) in Blackboard.
 If you have a question about a particular point in one of the videos, make sure to note video, time, and slide number so that we can reference back to it.
-Review other students' questions and endorse (via the "good question" button) ones that you also have.
+Review other students' questions and use the rating mechanism to endorse ones that you also have.
 We'll discuss these in class.

 [References and Additional Resources for Week 1](resources.md#week-1)